Benchmarking single-photon sources from an auto-correlation measurement: Measurement apparatus

 \section{Measurement apparatus}

 The measurement apparatus we consider is similar to the one used for the second order auto-correlation measurement.
-It is a simple measurement consisting of sending the photonic state to be measured (labelled $\rho$) on to a beamsplitter and recording the photon-count correlations between the two outputs, see Fig.~\ref{fig:schemeg2}.
+It is a simple measurement consisting of sending the photonic state to be measured (labeled $\rho$) on to a beam splitter and recording the photon-count correlations between the two outputs, see Fig.~\ref{fig:schemeg2}.
 We consider that photon detections are made with typical non-photon-number-resolving detectors.
 In order to draw conclusions from such photon-counts, we introduce a simple quantum model for such a measurement setup.
 A non-photon-number-resolving detector of efficiency $\eta$ can be modeled with a two element positive operator-valued measure (POVM) $\{E_\bullet, E_\circ\}$ corresponding to click ($\bullet$) and no-click ($\circ$) outcomes.
-When the measurement acts on a single mode characterized by bosonic operators $a$ and $a^\dag$, the POVM elements take the following form \be E_\circ = (1-\eta)^{a^\dag a}, \qquad E_\bullet = \id -(1-\eta)^{a^\dag a}. \ee This can be understood intuitively since the only way to not get a click is to ''lose'' all the incident photons, which happens with probability $\tr \rho \, (1-\eta)^{a^\dag a}.$
+When the measurement acts on a single mode characterized by bosonic operators $a$ and $a^\dag$, the POVM elements take the following form \be E_\circ = (1-\eta)^{a^\dag a}, \qquad E_\bullet = \id -(1-\eta)^{a^\dag a}. \ee This model describes a non-photon-number-resolving detector, for which every incident photon can trigger the detection event with probability $\eta$.
+The no-click outcome then corresponds to the event where none of the incident photons triggered a click, and occurs with probability $p_\circ = \tr \rho \, (1-\eta)^{a^\dag a}$, see e.g.~\cite{Migdall13}.
+From now on we assume that the detectors are accurately described by Eq.~\eqref{eq: single POVM} for \textit{some value} of $\eta$.
+In section \ref{sec: dark counts} we will discuss how to account for small deviation from this model.